a7u7a/bevy-matrix/readme.md

 # Render Bevy scenes to an LED matrix display [WIP]

-> Disclaimer: The purpose of this library is for the purposes of teaching myself Rust, Bevy and > WebGPU.
-Hoping to publish this on crates.io sometime.
+> Disclaimer: The purpose of this library is mainly to teaching myself Rust, Bevy and > WebGPU.
+> Hoping to publish this on crates.io sometime.
 >
 > Please try it!
 Would love to know how it works for you.
 > Setup instructions should be quite generic if you've ever worked with hzeller's library.